-Your trees will need 20-25 gallons of water a week.
+Your trees will need 20-25 gallons of water every 4-5 days.
 This should be given all at one time to establish a deep root system.
-More water less often will give you a beautiful and healthy tree.
+More water – less often will give you a beautiful and healthy tree.
 You should not be watering your trees more than two times a week unless the tree is newly planted.
 Newly planted trees will need to be watered three times per week.
 Newly planted smaller potted trees and trees with small root balls will need 15-20 gallons of water each time you water.
 Newly planted trees with big root balls need 20-25 gallons of water each time you water.
-We consider a tree newly planted until it has completed its first summer in your yard.
+We consider a tree newly planted until it has completed its first winter in your yard.

 Your shrubs and plants will need to be watered two to three times a week, 5 gallons of water each time.
 This will ensure a strong root system and healthy plant.